iamvijaydev/ng-augment-native-scroll/README.md

 This is a angular (1.x) directive port of the original experiments with augmenting native scroll [here](https://github.com/iamvijaydev/augment-native-scroll)

 ## Download
-I know its not npm or bower ready yet, but you can download the [main diective file](https://raw.githubusercontent.com/iamvijaydev/ng-augment-native-scroll/master/src/ngAugmentNativeScroll.js).
-As packages coming soon.
+I know its not npm or bower ready yet, but you can use it now [main diective file](https://raw.githubusercontent.com/iamvijaydev/ng-augment-native-scroll/master/src/ngAugmentNativeScroll.js) now.
+Packages are coming soon.

 ## Usage
 * After downloading, include the `ngAugmentNativeScroll.js` script into your app.
-* Add `'ngAugmentNativeScroll'` as a module dependency to your app: `angular.module('app', ['ngAugmentNativeScroll'])`
+* Add the module as a dependency to your app: `angular.module('app', ['ngAugmentNativeScroll'])`
 * Example directive usage:
 ```html
 <connect-scrolls options="options">